Testimonio: A Documentary History of the Mexican-American Struggle for Civil Rights

 Available

-New from the author of the best-selling Chicano! comes a major overview of crucial historical documents in the Mexican-American pursuit of life, liberty, and justice in the United States.
+Testimonio is a major overview of crucial historical documents in the Mexican-American pursuit of life, liberty and justice in the United States.

-Beginning with the early 1800s and extending his survey up to the modern era, Rosales has pursued and meticulously put in order a wealth of essential, illuminating papers such as petitions, correspondence (both personal and official), government reports, political proclamations, newspaper items (both news articles and editorials), first-hand accounts, manifestos, congressional testimony, memoirs, and even international treaties.
+Beginning with the early 1800s and extending his survey up to the modern era, F. Arturo Rosales has gathered a wealth of essential, illuminating papers such as petitions, correspondence (personal and official), government reports, political proclamations, newspaper items (both news articles and editorials), first-hand accounts, manifestos, congressional testimony, memoirs and even international treaties.

-Rosales proceeds chronologically in a commanding and thorough examination of such topics as Mexicans in the nineteenth-century Southwest; the internal, and international, effects of the Mexican Revolution of 1910 and the regimes that followed; massive immigration during the 1920s; the establishment of a México de afuera by nostalgic exiles; the mobilizing of Mexican Americans in civil-rights groups to combat discrimination, particularly following World War II; workplace and labor groups such as the United Farm Workers; and the rise of militant groups and movements such as the Brown Berets, the Raza Unida political party, and the Chicano Moratorium.
+Proceeding chronologically, the author examines topics such as Mexicans in the nineteenth-century Southwest; the internal and international effects of the Mexican Revolution of 1910 and the regimes that followed; massive immigration during the 1920s; the establishment of a México de afuera by nostalgic exiles; the mobilizing of Mexican Americans in civil-rights groups to combat discrimination, particularly following World War II; workplace and labor groups such as the United Farm Workers; and the rise of militant groups and movements such as the Brown Berets, the Raza Unida political party and the Chicano Moratorium.

-Each chapter begins with an extended introduction, in which Rosales carefully sets the scene and establishes the context in which these records were produced.
-In addition, each individual item is given its own particular preface, and Rosales has also carefully documented his sources for further exploration.
-All sides¾from the fervently militant to the accommodating to the rabidly xenophobic¾are heard from; and the voices Rosales has selected range from the famous and powerful to the wholly obscure.
+Each chapter begins with an extended introduction, in which Rosales sets the scene and establishes the context in which these records were produced.
+In addition, each individual item is given its own preface, and Rosales has also carefully documented his sources for further exploration.
+All sides—from the fervently militant to the rabidly xenophobic and those in between—are represented, and the voices included range from the famous and powerful to the wholly obscure.

-In Testimonio, Arturo Rosales has produced a touchstone volume, a definitive work for reference and study that scholars and students will soon find indispensable.
+This is a touchstone volume, a definitive work for reference and study that scholars and students will find indispensable.